 Noise-induced hearing loss, or NIHL, is a very real concern, and accounts for a large proportion of hearing problems in our society.
 Noise-induced hearing loss is caused by two types of noise – sustained high noise levels (such as working around heavy machinery), and transient sounds at high volumes (such as explosions or gunfire).

 The volume of sounds is measured in decibels – total silence is zero decibels, breathing is 10 decibels, and a typical conversation is 50 to 60 decibels.
 Note that the decibel scale is a log scale.
-60 decibels is twice as loud as 50, and 70 is four times as loud as decibels.
+60 decibels is twice as loud as 50, and 70 is four times as loud.
 Sustained exposure to noises over 90 decibels can lead to long term, noise-induced hearing loss in a matter of a couple weeks.
-Direct exposure to even quick periods of louder noises,for example a jet engine or rock concert at 120 decibels, may cause irreversible loss of hearing within minutes.
+Direct exposure to even quick periods of louder noises, for example a jet engine or rock concert at 120 decibels, may cause irreversible loss of hearing within minutes.

 Gunshots have a decibel level of 140; that’s 128 times louder than normal conversation.